Other tax rules on corporate debt: group mismatch schemes: tax capacity: example

 Company A and company B are within the same group.
 Company A issues a £100 million zero coupon bond to company B that can be converted into ordinary shares in company A.

-Company A accounts for the bond in accordance with International Accounting Standards and bifurcates the bond into an equity element valued at £10 million and a debt element of £90 million.
+Company A accounts for the bond in accordance with FRS 102 and splits the bond into an equity element valued at £10 million and a debt element of £90 million.

 Company A claims a finance charge of £10 million over the life of the bond whereas company B brings in no equivalent credits.

-The scheme - previously caught by section CTA09/S418 - is a GMS because at the point it was entered into it was practically certain to produce a relevant tax advantage.
+The scheme - previously caught by section CTA09/S418 - is a group mismatch scheme (GMS) because at the point it was entered into it was practically certain to produce a relevant tax advantage.
+CTA09/S418 was repealed with the introduction of the GMS rules.

-In this example, if CTA09/S418 were not in existence, the relevant tax advantage would be the £10m brought to account by company A over the life of the bond and it would be these debits that the group mismatch rules would act on to not bring them into account.
+In this example, the relevant tax advantage would be the £10m brought to account by company A over the life of the bond and it would be these debits that the GMS rules would act on to not bring them into account.

 If the convertible loan carried a low rate of interest that company A and company B brought into account symmetrically (but with company A still claiming additional deductions) the interest debits would form part of a single finance charge, while the credits would be the creditor’s CTA09/Part 5 profits.
 Both amounts would be scheme losses and profits and would also be disregarded.